 Grassfed Beef is Best

 So what to do?
 If most beef is GMO grain-fed, packed shoulder-to-shoulder and up to their cow-knees in excrement, shot full of hormones and antibiotics and then finally processed for the store in potentially unsanitary conditions, how do we as consumers of beef avoid all this?
 The answer is simple, buy grassfed beef.
 With grassfed you completely avoid the feedlot and all it’s problems and you avoid the large beef processors too!
 You can find grassfed beef at health food stores, farmers markets and sometimes even at a conventional grocery store.
-You can also
+You can also buy it online.

 How to buy the best beef possible